automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gryposaurus.md

 # Gryposaurus
-## Description: One of the most common of the duck-billed dinosaurs.
+## One of the most common of the duck-billed dinosaurs.